mtumilowicz/scala-zio-test-aspects-property-based-testing-workshop/README.txt

             ).map { case (uuid, status, str) => Account(AccountId(uuid), status, NonEmptyString.unsafeFrom(str))
           }
         ```
+    * problem: sealed non-enum traits
+        * we don't have access to all values
+            * you need to explicitly enumerate values
+            * every new case class should be added to generator
+                * example
+                    ```
+                    sealed trait TransactionParameters
+                    case class BitcoinTransactionParameters(...) extends TransactionParameters
+                    case class EthereumTransactionParameters(...) extends TransactionParameters
+                    case class XrpTransactionParameters(...) extends TransactionParameters

+                    val genTransactionParameters: Gen[Any, TransactionParameters] =
+                        Gen.oneOf(genBitcoinTxParams, genEthereumTxParams, genXrpTxParams)
+                    ```
+                * easy to forget
+                    * solution: auto-deriving generator
 * auto-deriving generator
+    * mutual correspondence gen <-> derive
+        * gen -> derive: DeriveGen.instance(genA)
+            ```
+            val genA: Gen[Any, A] = ...
+            val deriveGenA: DeriveGen[A] = DeriveGen.instance(genA)
+            ```
+        * derive -> gen:
+            ```
+            val deriveGenA: DeriveGen[A] = ...
+            val genA: Gen[Any, A] = deriveGenA.derive
+            ```
+    * usually used for sealed non-enum hierarchies
-    * not recommended
+        * example
+            ```
+            sealed trait TransactionParameters
+            case class BitcoinTransactionParameters(...) extends TransactionParameters
+            case class EthereumTransactionParameters(...) extends TransactionParameters
+            case class XrpTransactionParameters(...) extends TransactionParameters

+            val deriveTransactionParameters: Gen[Any, TransactionParameters] =
+                DeriveGen[TransactionParameters]
+            ```
     * deriving is macro-based
-            * it is sometime hard to know which generators will be used
+        * it is sometimes hard to know which generators will be used
             * especially in case of multi-files imports
             * we cannot just use `show implicits` IJ option
     * it is hard to maintain specific constraints in multi-file imports
         * usually we require objects that are correct/valid for our tests
             * correct/valid = not complete random
             * only one implicit for each type allowed
     * not composable
-            * unpack the `DeriveGen` instance to get a `Gen` (composable)
+        * solution: unpack the `DeriveGen` instance to get a `Gen` (composable)
     * example
         * from case classes
             ```